Skip to main content

 Resource description:

-High-throughput serology analysis is an important tool for evaluating the serostatus and potential immunity of the population.
+High-throughput serology analysis is important for evaluating the serostatus and potential immunity of the population.
 The information provided can both monitor the spread of a disease and aid in making informed decisions regarding efficient societal restrictions and vaccination strategies.
 A critical concern for performing high-throughput serology, especially during a pandemic, is continuous access to the required reagents.

 During spring 2020, a highly performing, high-throughput and multiplex SARS-CoV-2 serology assay was in short time developed by a multidisciplinary team from KTH and SciLifeLab, also involving multiple actors within public, commercial, and healthcare sectors.
 The fast development of this new platform was enabled through combining already established protein production expertise and workflows at KTH, IT expertise at SciLifeLab, and the existing infrastructure of the Autoimmunity and Serology Profiling Facility.
-Since the beginning of the pandemic, the assay was used to analyse almost 200 000 plasma and serum samples within several research efforts.
+Since the beginning of the pandemic, the assay was used to analyse more than 250,000 plasma and serum samples within several research efforts.
 The current workflow covers the analysis pipeline from plasma or serum sample processing to data analysis and generation of multiplex serological profiles against SARS-CoV-2.
 All viral proteins are produced in house, which enables a flexible adaptation of the pipeline to new versions of the virus as well as entirely new infectious agents.

 How this resource can be used for Pandemic Preparedness research: